Piloumpicou/ADA-Unexpected-Match/project/README.md

 A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?
 -->

-How amazing would it be to have your own song played in front of thousands of people for the first time and a few weeks later, it figures in the top hits of the summer 2018 although you are absolutely not gifted for music ?!
+How amazing would it be to have your own song played in front of thousands of people for the first time (like during Balélec!) and a few weeks later, it figures in the top hits of the summer 2018 although you are absolutely not gifted for music ?!

 But despite having no artistic talent, we have a few data science analysis skills and would like to use them in order to fulfil our dream.
 We will explore the Million Song Dataset, which contains an impressive selection of songs descriptions.
 We will also correlate it with a few other datasets related to it in order to gather as many features as possible on what makes a song successful.